Maze (novel): Plot

 Maze wakes up in her house; everything is a wreck and she has amnesia.
-Before she can gather what has happened a girl named Mill storms into her house, thanking her for having saved her life.
-She tells Maze that her house suddenly fell down from the sky and crushed Mill’s pursuers under it.
-However, before long they are both on the run from further pursuers who want to get their hands on Princess Mill.
+Before she can gather what has happened, a princess named Mill storms into her house, thanking her for having saved her life.
+She tells Maze that her house suddenly fell down from the sky and crushed Mill's pursuers under it.
+However, before long they are both on the run from further pursuers who want to get their hands on Mill.

-When re-enforcements arrive, they are only saved when Maze discovers that she has phantom light magical powers and can summon Mills family heirloom mecha, Dulgar.
+When re-enforcements arrive, they are only saved when Maze discovers that she has phantom light magical powers and can summon Mill's family heirloom mecha, Dulger.
 However her performance with the mecha is weak; that is until the sun goes down and she is turned in to a lecherous man who can even handle one of the most powerful spells ever known.
-Soon other travellers join them as Maze tries to protect Mill and figure out what she is doing in this fantasy world; Demi-Armor hunters Aster and Solude, both of whom are interested in Female Maze; Randy, handy guide and Exposition Fairy (quite literally as she's a tiny Winged Humanoid who usually hides in Maze's shirt when the going gets tough); and Rapier, Knight and Demi-Armour pilot of the neighbouring kingdom ruled by Mill's uncle, who joins up with the party when her kingdom falls to Jaina as well.
+Soon other travellers join them as Maze tries to protect Mill and figure out what she is doing in this fantasy world; Demi-Armor hunters Aster and Solude, both of whom are interested in Female Maze; Randy, a handy guide and fairy who usually hides in Maze's shirt when the going gets tough; and Rapier, a knight and Demi-Armor pilot of the neighbouring kingdom ruled by Mill's uncle, who joins up with the party when her kingdom falls to Jaina as well.

 Maze and Mill meet more companions on their journey and become embroiled in a war to defeat Jaina and raise Mill back to the throne of Bartonia.